koszeggy/KGySoft.Drawing.Tools/README.md

   <br/><em>Debugging a Graphics instance</em>
 </p>

+ The debugger visualizers are invoked from different assemblies:
-The `KGySoft.Drawing.DebuggerVisualizers` assembly provides debugger visualizers for the following types:
+- The `KGySoft.Drawing.DebuggerVisualizers.GdiPlus` assembly supports the following types:
   - `System.Drawing.Image`: If executed for a non read-only variable or member of type `Image`, then the actual value can be replaced by any `Bitmap` or `Metafile`.
    - `System.Drawing.Bitmap`: Supports multi-page, multi-resolution and animated `Bitmap` instances.
 The bitmap can be saved in many formats.
 In a non read-only context the bitmap can be replaced from file and its palette (for indexed bitmaps) can be edited.
-- `System.Drawing.Imaging.Metafile`: Unlike many image debugger visualizers around the net, this one does not transform the metafile into a low-resolution PNG image because it is able to serialize the actual metafile content.
+   - `System.Drawing.Imaging.Metafile`: Unlike many other image debugger visualizers, this one does not transform the metafile into a low-resolution PNG image because it is able to serialize the actual metafile content.
 The metafile can be saved into EMF/WMF formats.
 In a non read-only context the image can be replaced from file.
    - `System.Drawing.Icon`: Supports compound and huge icons even in Windows XP.
 The icon can be saved, and in a non read-only context it can be replaced from file.
    - `System.Drawing.Imaging.BitmapData`: Even for indexed data; however, the palette information cannot be retrieved.
    - `System.Drawing.Graphics`: Supports both image and native window graphics.
    - `System.Drawing.Imaging.ColorPalette`: In a non read-only context the colors can be edited.
    - `System.Drawing.Color`: In a non read-only context the color can be replaced.
+- The `KGySoft.Drawing.DebuggerVisualizers.Wpf` assembly supports the following types (in read-only mode):
+   - `System.Windows.Media.ImageSource`: All derived types are supported, including vector images (`System.Windows.Media.DrawingImage`) and bitmaps (types derived from `System.Windows.Media.Imaging.BitmapSource` such as `BitmapFrame`, `BitmapFrame`, `WriteableBitmap`, etc.).
+Vector images are displayed as bitmaps, adjusted to the size of the primary display.
+   - `System.Windows.Media.Imaging.BitmapPalette`: Color entries can be examined individually.
+   - `System.Windows.Media.Color`: sRGB, ScRGB, and colors with context profile are all supported.

 <p align="center">
   <img alt="Debugging a ColorPalette instance" src="https://user-images.githubusercontent.com/27336165/124268121-66d84380-db39-11eb-97f5-6ff569b01daa.png"/>